-The modification may result in an organism with a new trait that may now present a pest ask beyond that posed by the non-modified recipient or donor organisms, or similar organisms.
-Risks, any include
+The modification may result in an organism with a new trait that may now present a pest risk beyond that posed by the non-modified recipient or donor organisms, or similar organisms.
+Risks may include:

-- increased potential for establishment and spread - those resulting from inserted gene sequences that may ct independe dy of the organism with subsequent unintended consequences - potential to act as a vector for the entering of a gene ic equation into domesticated or wild relatives of that organism, resulting in an increase in the pest risk or at related organism - in case of a modified plant species, the potential to let as a vector for the entering of an injurious genetic sequence into relatives of that species.
+- increased potential for establishment and spread - those resulting from inserted gene sequences that may act independently of the organism with subsequent unintended consequences - potential to act as a vector for the entering of a genetic sequence into domesticated or wild relatives of that organism, resulting in an increase in the pest risk of that related organism - in case of a modified plant species, the potential to act as a vector for the entering of an injurious genetic sequence into relatives of that species.

-PRA is usually concerned with phenotypic rather han genotypic characteristics.
-However, genotypic characteristics should also be considered when assessing the starts of LMOs.
+PRA is usually concerned with phenotypic rather than genotypic characteristics.
+However, genotypic characteristics should also be considered when assessing the pest risks of LMOs.

-Predictive indicators more specific LMQ include intrinsic attributes such as:
+Predictive indicators more specific to LMOs include intrinsic attributes such as:

-- phenotypic similarities or gent c relationships to known pest species - introduced changes is adaltive conference that may increase the potential for introduction or spread - phenotypic and go otypic patability.
+- phenotypic similarities or genetic relationships to known pest species - introduced changes in adaptive characteristics that may increase the potential for introduction or spread - phenotypic and genotypic instability.

-For LMOs, identification require information regarding the taxonomic status of the recipient and the donor organism, and description of the vector, the nature of the genetic modification, and the genetic sequence and its insertion site in the recipient genome.
+For LMOs, identification requires information regarding the taxonomic status of the recipient and the donor organism, and description of the vector, the nature of the genetic modification, and the genetic sequence and its insertion site in the recipient genome.